ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_sdk/library_setup/c_macos.md

 ### [Building and Running the Sample Code](#building-and-running-the-sample-code)

-The Dynamixel SDK example code for C uses a .dylib (Mac) library built in C.
+The DYNAMIXEL SDK example code for C uses a .dylib (Mac) library built in C.
-By doing above, each released Dynamixel SDK have latest library files in `[DynamixelSDK folder]/c/build/mac/libdxl_mac_c.dylib` which were built by its own source code.
+By doing above, each released DYNAMIXEL SDK have latest library files in `[DynamixelSDK folder]/c/build/mac/libdxl_mac_c.dylib` which were built by its own source code.

 * Go to the Makefile's directory using `cd`: